The Rise Of Dye Sublimation In Fashion Printing & custom apparel

 Types Of Polyester Fabrics Available

-Heavy weight fabrics suitable for outdoor apparel.
+Heavy weight fabrics suitable for outdoor custom apparel.